 The Internal Revenue Service lets you deduct some or all of your training and education expenses.
 Your deductions for these expenses not only include the cost of classes, but also travel expenses related to getting to the training venue.
 Your allowable deduction depends on whether you're claiming training expenses as an individual, as a business or self-employed worker, or for training expenses that your business paid for your employees.

 The IRS generally expects your training costs to be reasonable and related to the skills that are necessary for your career or business.
 Deducting expenses for company or personal training trips to Tahiti might raise a red flag.

-Training Deductions When Self-Employed
+Training Deductions When You're Self-Employed

 Unfortunately, expenses related to getting the minimum skills required for your current job or to pursue another career option aren’t deductible when you’re self-employed.
-Therefore, courses such as the bar exam review don’t qualify as a training expense because this training only helps you meet minimum qualifications for your future career.
+Courses such as the bar exam review don’t qualify as a training expense because this training only helps you meet minimum qualifications for your future career.

 Training Travel Expenses

-Travel expenses such as airfare, hotels and some meals while attending educational conferences and training classes are deductible too.
+Travel expenses such as airfare, hotels and some meals while attending educational conferences and training classes are deductible as well.

 Personal Training Expenses

-Deductions For Employee Training or Reimbursement
+Deductions for Employee Training or Reimbursement